The information in this article is up to date for tax year 2024 (returns filed in 2025).

 If there are funds leftover after the debt has been paid off, your remaining refund will be issued in a check or direct deposited as originally requested on the return.

-Get a bigger refund, faster with ezTaxReturn
+Get a Bigger Refund, Faster with ezTaxReturn

 Get your biggest refund, guaranteed with ezTaxReturn.
 Our software walks you through filing a return every step of the way.
 We handle all the forms and math to identify every tax credit and deduction you can claim.
+Filing your tax return electronically with ezTaxReturn can help you get your federal and state tax refunds faster and minimize errors.

 The articles and content published on this blog are provided for informational purposes only.
 The information presented is not intended to be, and should not be taken as, legal, financial, or professional advice.
 Readers are advised to seek appropriate professional guidance and conduct their own due diligence before making any decisions based on the information provided.